gatsbyjs/gatsby/packages/gatsby-plugin-google-tagmanager/README.md

 #### Tracking Core Web Vitals

 Optimizing for the quality of user experience is key to the long-term success of any site on the web.
 Capturing Real user metrics (RUM) helps you understand the experience of your user/customer.
-By setting `enableWebVitalsTracking` to true, GTM will get "core-web-vitals" events with their values.
+By setting `enableWebVitalsTracking` to `true`, GTM will get "core-web-vitals" events with their values.

 You can save this data in Google Analytics or any database of your choosing.